DenJens/Hangfire.Documentation/tutorials/highlight.rst

    Add-Migration AddCodeSnippet
    Update-Database

-Our database is ready to use!
+Now the database is ready to use!

 Creating actions and views
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now its time to breathe life into our project.
+Next its time to breathe life into our project.
 Please, modify the following files as described.

 .. code-block:: c#